Kaioga5/Kaioga-s-Block-Templates/templates/1.20.50/README.md

-# Block Templates Details
+# Block Templates Details - 1.20.50

-This document provides details about each block template in the repository, including features, missing features, and compatibility.
+This document provides details about each block template in the 1.20.50 module, including features, missing features, and compatibility.

 ---